AnonymerNiklasistanonym/MicrocontrollerPlayground/README.md

    > avrdude: ser_open(): can't open device "/dev/ttyACM0":  Permission denied
    > Failed uploading: uploading error: exit status 1
    > ```
+   >
+   > (On every restart or Arduino device reconnect this needs to be repeated)

 Then you can open the *Arduino IDE (v2)* and compile/send programs to the with USB connected *Arduino UNO R3*.